US women's volleyball hands China 2nd straight loss - WHIZ News

 “She’s a baller,” Larson said.
 “She’s been caged a little bit.
 She’s ready to come out and show what’s up.
 I’m just really proud of her.
 But she consistently shows up in practice, and that’s what you’re seeing today. … I think what sets true champions apart is people that can show up when the lights are on.”

-In other matches Tuesday, the Russians bounced back from a loss in the opener to beat Argentina 3-0, Serbia swept Japan 3-0 and Italy beat Turkey 3-1.
+In other matches Tuesday, the Russians bounced back from a loss in the opener to beat Argentina 3-0, Serbia swept Japan 3-0, Italy beat Turkey 3-1, Brazil beat the Dominican Republic 3-2 and South Korea swept Kenya 3-0.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports